cikrhazo/GA-FER/README.txt

 # GA-FacialER

-These are the main modules in GA-FER
+These are the main components in GA-FER